jsfenfen/990-xml-admin/README.md

 # IRS 990 Admin

-This is a helper application to make sense of the 990 xml filings described [here](https://aws.amazon.com/public-datasets/irs-990/)--but it's *not* needed to simply read those filings [ See other library TK ].
-This application generates the bindings that 990-xml-reader *uses* to standardize 990 returns by doing two things: counting xpath entries in actual 990 XML returns, and extracting documentation and other metadata from .XSD schema files.
+This is a helper application to make sense of the 990 xml filings described [here](https://aws.amazon.com/public-datasets/irs-990/)--but it's *not* needed to simply read those filings--for reading filings see [IRSx](https://github.com/jsfenfen/990-xml-reader/) .
+This application generates the bindings that 990-xml-reader *uses* to stardardize 990 returns by doing two things: counting xpath entries in actual 990 XML returns, and extracting documentation and other metadata from .XSD schema files.

 # Installation